 - to acquire the knowledge necessary to understand international issues and to develop their capacity for analysis and proposals to help decision-making in organizations;

-- professional tools, with an important part devoted to learning by simulation and professional development, from the 1st year;
+- professional tools, with a large share given to learning through simulation and commissioning work situation, from the 1st year;

 - to mature and set up their professional project in dedicated workshops.

 Choose your diploma